V4Fire/Client/src/core/data/README.md

 }
 ```

-The first to parameters are equal to the encoder function.
+The first parameters are equal to the encoder function.
 The last parameter contains a link to a response object.

 ```js
 import Provider, { provider } from 'core/provider';